-Goicolea’s conceptual portraiture—in its blending of reality, fantasy, desire, and memory—evoke Cindy Sherman but are realized with a mastery of 21st century digital manipulation tools.
+Goicolea’s conceptual portraiture—in its blending of reality, fantasy, desire, and memory are realized with a mastery of 21st century digital manipulation tools.

 In the “Septemberists” series (2006), Goicolea mythologized the garment-making process elevating it to a sort of communal ceremony.

 A group of young men, clothed in Thom Browne's creations, perform the preparations and processes central to the rituals of a traditional, self-sustaining lifestyle described by the artist as “half military academy, half monastery.”

 His subjects pick cotton, sheer sheep, collect ink from a squid, and sew and dye their uniforms in meditative harmony.

 Shot at a Massachusetts farm, “Sleeping” from the “Septemberists” series depicts the young men relaxing in their barrack or dormitory-style living quarters.